MichaelCurrin/netflix-assistant/README.md

 ## Infrastructure

 Due to CORS errors caused by the API provider, the app no longer works using browser requests to the ReelGood API.

 It was redesigned to use Netlify's free Functions feature, which is similar to AWS Lambda.

 A Function has been defined using a short JS script and this is hosted on Netlify.
 When a request is done to this endpoint, as request is done to the ReelGood API and the result is returned as a cached JSON response.

 This is much simpler than saying building a Python or Node API, as that needs a lot more code and cannot be hosted on Netlify.

-### Using Function endpoin locally
+### Using Function endpoint locally

 The downside is that the Function only works in the cloud and not on a local server.

 There are some ways around this: